 Be careful where you store your mattress.
 Do not rely on attics or basements, they can be damp and humid places, the temperature might be changing there from too hot to too cold.
 None of this is a good place to keep a mattress and the rest of the bed.
 You can find storage services in London that will allow you to store your mattress safely for as long as you need to, in a completely safe environment.

 Most storage containers are 2.30m/2.10m/1.80m and can easily fit a king-size mattress and its other parts.
 However, there is a right and a wrong way to store a mattress.
-Especially if the storing period will be long.
+Especially if the storage period will be for long.

 For a long storage period, we advise you to lay the mattress flat on the ground, so it doesn't deform over time.
 Its padding might get ruined if it stays upright? for too long.
 The mattress is heavy and gravity will not spare it.
 You might go to the storage place to get your mattress after a couple of months and it won't be suitable for use anymore.